Mac Power Monitor

 (B) Network administrators cannot grant the necessary permission at the start of the program, but only via System Settings: When starting Mac Power Monitor for the first time, macOS shows a notification that allows administrators to permit Mac Power Monitor to run a privilege separation utility.
 This must be confirmed with an administrator’s password.
 However, password entry only works for locally set up administrator accounts, not for network administrator accounts.

 Workaround: We have notified Apple of this bug and hope it will be fixed in future versions of macOS.
-As a workaround, you can either log in with a local administrator account, or you do not grant permission at first, but exit Mac Power Monitor.
-If you now grant permission via System Settings > Login Items > Allow in the Background , this will actually work with a network administrator account.
+As a workaround, grant permission via System Settings > Login Items > Allow in the Background and not via the notification.

-(C) If you store multiple copies of Mac Power Monitor on your computer in an unusual way, macOS 13 service management may be overwhelmed: Current versions of macOS 13 Ventura are not yet able to handle complex situations when approving utilities.
-For example, if you keep multiple copies of the program on your computer, or if you have downgraded the program, the permission management may fail completely.
-This can manifest itself in the following symptoms:
+(C) If you store multiple copies of Mac Power Monitor on your computer in an unusual way, macOS 13 service management may be overwhelmed: Current versions of macOS 13 are not designed to handle situations where multiple copies of Mac Power Monitor can be found on your computer.
+(Copies in Time Machine backups do not count.)

 Workaround: Only store one copy of Mac Power Monitor on your computer.